5 Common Oil Service Questions Answered

 3. Do I Have to Change the Oil Filter With the Oil?

-There aren't any absolutes, but as a rule of thumb, yep.
+As a rule of thumb, yes.
 The filter is the dumpster for all of that trash that is floating around in the engine.
 So when there's no more room in that dumpster, the trash does a U-turn back into the engine.
 Changing the filter ensures that there's room to capture those contaminants your oil shuttles away from your engine components.

 4. Should I Switch to a Synthetic Oil?